Learn more about us

 Kiwi One of Kiniya’s most well-known traditions revolves around becoming a Kiwi.
 Any member of the community, camper through Staff, who returns to camp for their fourth summer, becomes a Kiwi.
 Camp recognizes these people with our beloved Kiwi disc on a special evening dedicated to their time and commitment to Camp.

-Lost & Found – Located on the back porch of Coleman, Lost and Found is distributed at mealtimes.
+Lost & Found – Located on the front porch of Coleman Dining Hall.
+Lost and Found is distributed at meal times.
 Make sure you label EVERYTHING!

-Mail – Outgoing mail can be placed in the letterbox on the piano in the Dining Hall.
+Mail – Outgoing mail can be placed in the letterboxes at Coleman Hall.
 The mail is delivered to Camp Monday through Saturday and distributed to each cabin in the afternoon.

 Muster – Before activities begin we gather by division before heading off to our respective areas.
 This typically involves a few cheers with our teams and off we go!